 KISSinsights and Net Promoter Score

-By simply enabling our KISSinsights survey tool on your company website you can continually gather NPS data.
+By simply enabling Qualaroo on your company website you can continually gather NPS data.
 This will give you year round feedback on how your company is doing and provide a great compass for profitability.

 If you’re interested in trying our NPS solution on your company website, please click on the button above.
-And always, feel free to contact us if you have any questions with installation or understanding your NPS results.
+Feel free to contact Qualaroo if you have any questions with installation or understanding your NPS results.